-The term “Pressure” washing is actually very misleading.
+The term “Pressure” washing can be misleading.
 When cleaning siding and painted wood the rule of thumb is 90% Chemical and 10% Pressure.
-The chemical is key when “pressure” washing a home and the “pressure” is a fraction of that when cleaning flat work like sidewalks and driveways.
+The chemical is key when “pressure” washing a home, and the “pressure” is a fraction of that when cleaning flat-work like sidewalks and driveways.
 If you have ever had someone pressure wash your home and they “blasted” away, they clearly did not have the knowledge or experience to do what they were doing.

 HOW PRESSURE WASHING AFFECTS YOUR WINDOWS